gosh-sh/docs/docs/working-with-gosh/gosh-web/account.md

 Use your Linkedln account to sign up for GOSH.

-To do this,enter your email address and password and click **Sign in** button:
+To do this, enter your e-mail address and password and click **Sign in** button:

 ![](../../images/n_gosh_web_account_3_3_1_linkedin_email.jpg)